 Recent Legislation Support

-- Free Speech For People recently drafted and proposed a city ordinance for St. Petersburg, Florida, to abolish super PACs and ban foreign-influenced corporations from spending in local elections.
-The proposed ordinance is the first of its kind, and will move forward into consideration by the St. Petersburg city council after a 6-1 vote in favor of reviewing the ordinance on July 21, 2016.
+- Free Speech For People drafted and fought for a city ordinance, recently passed by the city of St. Petersburg, Florida, to abolish super PACs and ban foreign-influenced corporations from spending in local elections.
+The ordinance is the first of its kind, and was passed by the St. Petersburg city council after a 6-2 vote on October 5, 2017.

 - Free Speech For People recently provided support and co-wrote a bill with Representative Keith Ellison’s (MN) office to limit corporate felons’ ability to influence elections.
 The bill is an important step forward in keeping corporations out of our elections — especially corporate felons.